 The Surajkund Craft Fair held in February every year in Haryana attracts people from far and wide.
 In such ceremonies, you can get to know the real India, And every person comes to these fairs to know some other society and customs.

 Indian Architecture and Art

-Rashtrakuta architecture still considered a historical site given the Dravidian style.
+Rashtrakuta architecture is still considered a historical site gave the Dravidian style.

-A famous example of which is the Kailashnath temple in Ellora,
+A famous example of this is the Kailashnath temple in Ellora,

 So, Friends, There are many Interesting Facts about Indian Culture.
 Which joined Indian Culture.